The Schoolyard Lawyer: Recent Special Education Statistics in Massachusetts

 Partner Andrew Hyams Appointed Chairperson of the Business Law and Employment Law Practice Group

-Congratulations to Partner Andrew Hyams who was recently appointed Chairperson of the Business Law and Employment Law Practice Group at KCL!
+Congratulations to Partner Andrew Hyams who was recently appointed Chairperson of the Business Law and Employment Law Practice Group at Coren Lichtenstein, LLP!

 The Schoolyard Lawyer: Who has Access to Student Records?